AnthonyGuerreiro/flexget-docker/README.md

 - mal_user (to fetch anime)
 - pushbullet_token (pushbullet api key obtained from [pushbullet](https://www.pushbullet.com/#settings/account) to notify downloads)

+It's also recommended to map a volume to the container /downloads folder to be able to access the downloads directly from the host.

 ##### Running the container
 Example:

-`docker run --rm -e trakt_user=myuser -e mal_user=myotheruser -e pushbullet_token=myapikey -d anthonyguerreiro/flexget-python3`
+`docker run --rm -v /tmp:/downloads -e trakt_user=myuser -e mal_user=myotheruser -e pushbullet_token=myapikey -it anthonyguerreiro/flexget-python3 /bin/sh`

-After starting it in daemon mode, check logs (or start in interactive mode) to check flexget message requesting access to your trakt account:
+After starting the container for the first time, check logs (or start in interactive mode) to view flexget message requesting access to your trakt account:
 ```
 Accessing trakt for authentication token..
 Please visit https://trakt.tv/activate and authorize Flexget.
 Your user code is 4CD47ACE.
 Your code expires in 10.0 minutes.
 ```

-Once that is setup, flexget daemon will start and it's ready to go.
-Keep in mind after an abrupt shutdown of the container it may be necessary to `rm /.flexget/.config-lock` for the daemon to be able to start.
+Once Flexget receives the authorization, *Flexget daemon* will be started.

 ## docker-compose
-A [docker-compose](flexget/docker-compose.yml) file is provided to run **flexget-python3** alongside a container running transmission. **docker-compose** passes all *ENV variables* provided to it to **flexget-python3**.
-It also requires a few other *ENV variables* for transmission and to map a common volume to both images:
-- download_folder: The transmission download folder.
-Also used by **flexget-python3**
-- transmission_config_folder: The transmission configuration folder
-- transmission_watch_folder: The transmission watch folder
+The [docker-compose](utils/docker-compose) files provided start either **flexget-python** or **flexget-python3** container alongside a container running transmission.

+The [v3.7](utils/docker-compose/docker-compose.yml) one is a standalone, but the [v1](utils/docker-compose/docker-compose.yml.v1) is provided with a [script](utils/docker-compose/docker-compose-v1.sh) to run it easier, because docker-compose v1 does not support variable substitution.

+Both assume the *ENV variables* mentioned in [runtime](#runtime) and an extra *ENV variable* **download_folder** to map the downloads folder between *flexget-python*, *transmission* and the host.

 ##### docker-compose env variables
-The easiest way to pass variables to **docker-compose** is to have a `.env` file in the same directory.
+The easiest way to provide *ENV variables* to docker-compose is to have a `.env` file in the same directory when running docker-compose.

-The [.env-example](myflexget/.env-example) is provided, and should be edited with the proper values and renamed to `.env`.
+The script provided to run docker-compose v1 assumes this file exists.

+An [example](utils/docker-compose/.env-example) is provided as to what the `.env` file is supposed to look like.

 ## transmission settings
-The [settings.json](flexget/settings.json) is the configuration file for transmission.
-The transmission container should be stopped before changing it, as transmission overrides this file when it closes.
-The only difference between the file I provide and the default generated by transmission is `"rpc-host-whitelist": "transmission"`.
-This entry is required to allow **flexget-python3** container to access transmission's.

-This can be edited prior to launching the container, already having a configuration in `transmission_config_folder`, or after launching the container so it creates the default configuration (container needs to be stopped to edit it as mentioned above)

-Also, transmission by default uses port 51413 and it should be open on your network.
-**docker-compose** ensures the that port is mapped to the same one in the host machine.
+The default settings use the default transmission ports: 9091 for the web interface and 51413 for DHT (?).

+If authentication is required to access the web interface, the default username is *transmission_user* and the default password is *transmission_pw*.

 ## Special thanks
+- The [Flexget community](https://flexget.com/) for creating and continuously improving [Flexget](https://github.com/Flexget/Flexget).
-- Thanks to [Jonybat](https://github.com/Jonybat) for his [Flexget Config](https://github.com/Jonybat/flexget_config) and all the time he sank to tweak it
+- [Jonybat](https://github.com/Jonybat) for his [Flexget Config](https://github.com/Jonybat/flexget_config) and all the time he sank to tweak it.
+- [Sinaptika.net](https://github.com/git-sinaptika) for the base Alpine docker [image](https://github.com/git-sinaptika/libtorrent) with a working libtorrent python binding.
-- Thanks to [Jim Myhrberg](https://github.com/jimeh) for providing the base docker [image](https://github.com/jimeh/docker-flexget) with a working python-binding
+- [Jim Myhrberg](https://github.com/jimeh) for the base Ubuntu docker [image](https://github.com/jimeh/docker-flexget) with a working libtorrent python binding (used on a previous version, before I could compile these on Alpine).